A few workshop materials

 see this Nonviolent Database of the Swarthmore college

-For organisation about third party conflict intervention see:
+For organisations about third party conflict intervention see:

 Nonviolent Peace Force, Peace Brigades International, and Christian Peace Maker Teams